 - Burggrafenamt / Burgraviato

-South Tyrol lies entirely in the Alps, so the view is defined by the peaks of the mountain range.
+South Tyrol lies entirely in the Alps, so the mountain range's peaks define the view.
 The highest point is Ortler.

 - Ortler: 3905 meters

 - Gran Zebru: 3851 meters